steveharoz/research_approach/README.md

 If ethical or practical concerns prevent sharing all of the data, we will share as much as we can and explain why the rest is not shared in the manuscript.
 However, concerns that prevent sharing should be strongly questioned if unreasonabe (an understandably subjective term).
 When possible, the unsahred data should be deposited in a protected-access repository.

 ## Analysis
 All material and code needed for analysis will be shared.
-Some documentation for the process must be provided; just stating which program to load it in may be sufficient.
+Some documentation for the process must be provided, but just stating which program to load it in may be sufficient.

 # Repositories for sharing
-All research materials will be shared on a repository that is:
+All shared research material will be posted on a repository that is:
 * Open access to allow free download and reuse (If privacy or other concerns prevent open access, a protected access repository will be used)
 * Immutable and uniquely identifiable to ensure that a single consistent identifier will always lead to a single repository (versions may replace it if past versions remain discoverable and viewable)
 * Has a clear plan for persistence to allow for reliable long-term access